How to Fix Broken Permalinks in WordPress

 - Login to your WordPress Dashboard.

 - Click on “Permalink Settings.”
-Once you get there, you need to change the settings away from standard settings.
+Once you get there, you must change the settings away from standard ones.
 For instance, change it back to “numeric.”

 - Once you have done this, you need to select a “standard-setting” again and save changes.